How To Start A Dump Truck Business

 Since you don’t have a customer base yet, which will take time, using a broker can generate revenue during the early stages of operation.

-As your business grows, you may continue to use a broker as well as servicing your customers.
+As your business grows, you may continue to use a broker as well as servicing your current client base.
 You have to determine if it’s worth it or not because brokers can charge you, on average, anywhere, around 15-30% of the load fee.

 See the resources below for an idea of working with brokers.